louismartin/duplicate-finder/README.md

 # duplicate-finder
-Small python tool to find exact duplicates both at the file level and at the folder level.
+Simple python tool to find exact file and folder duplicates on your computer and drives.

 Simply run:
 ```bash